 Here’s all you need to know about UTIs:

-Regular UTI can be cured within 3 to 7 days with the help of doctor-prescribed anti-biotic tablets and precautions.
+Regular UTIs can be cured within 3 to 7 days with the help of doctor-prescribed anti-biotic tablets and precautions.

-Women need to be more careful as they are more susceptible to UTIs due to their urinary bladder and anus being in close proximity with their external urethra orifice as compared to that of men.
+Women need to be more careful as they are more susceptible to UTIs due to their urinary bladder and anus being near their external urethra orifice as compared to that of men.